Get the #1 Bestseller on Medicare - FREE!

 The Space Foundation Discovery Center has TWO Community Access Programs!
 They offer an EBT discount so low income families (up to four people) can visit for just $3 per person.

 If you are local, you may qualify for an even better deal!
 They have a Community Access Passport, which is one of the ultimate EBT discounts in Colorado.
 This program provides a reduced price family membership for up to two adults and up to six children.
-This pass costs just $20 per year!
+This pass costs just $20 per year and provides unlimited admission for your household!

 Denver

-Explore all of the amazing adventures available at the Children’s Museum of Denver for just $1 per person!
-Surprisingly, you can bring up to 10 family members along for this discounted price.
+Explore all of the amazing adventures available at the Children’s Museum of Denver for just $3 per person!
+Surprisingly, you can bring up to 10 family members along with you and each one will get the discounted $3 tickets.
 Free parking is also available.

 Clyfford Still Museum – $1 per person

-In order to claim your discounted tickets to Clyfford Still Museum, you will need to enter the discount code Explorer/SNAP during online checkout.
+In order to claim your discounted tickets to Clyfford Still Museum, you will need to select the Explorer/SNAP pricing during online checkout.
 You will be required to show your EBT card and photo ID when you arrive at the museum.
-This discount is good for you and up to NINE additional adults!
+This discount is good for you and up to three additional adults!

 Denver Art Museum – $1 per person